HomeLatest NewsCyber SecurityTrend Micro signs agreement with NISC to share threat information

 Preferred Source of Google

-Cybersecurity firm Trend Micro has signed an agreement with the Japanese National Centre of Incident Readiness and Strategy for Cybersecurity (NISC) to provide threat information to the NISC until December 31, 2020.
+Cybersecurity firm Trend Micro has signed an agreement with the Japanese National Centre of Incident Readiness and Strategy for (NISC) to provide threat information to the NISC until December 31, 2020.

 The company claimed that it continuously monitors the indication of terrorism to identify and counter new attacks similar to those that targeted the Iseshima Summit in 2016 and 2017 Asian Winter Games.